MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 ## Grant API permissions to the client web app

-In this section, you grant API permissions to the client web app that you registered earlier (from the pre-requisites).
+In this section, you grant API permissions to the client web app that you registered earlier (from the prerequisites).
 You grant two permissions:

-- *User.ReadWrite* - a Microsoft Graph APIs permissions that enables user to update their profile.
+- *User.ReadWrite* - a Microsoft Graph APIs permission that enables user to update their profile.
 - *api://{clientId}/User.MFA* - the MFA web API permission that protects the update profile operation with MFA.

 ### Grant Microsoft Graph API User.ReadWrite permission